MikroElektronika/mikrosdk_click_v2/clicks/rfmeter/README.md

 ### Application Task

 >
-> This is an example that shows the capabilities of the RF Meter click by
+> This is an example that shows the capabilities of the RF Meter Click by
 > measuring radio frequency signal strenght.
 >